DoctorAxiom/GammaRP/Notes.md

 ### Augments:

-Specialization- Specializations take up 2 augment slots
+Specialization- Specializations take up 2 augment slots.
+Specializations have skill trees of abilities that may be invested in via XP.

 ### Downtime: